evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 Improvement proposals are the approach used by evmOS and Ethereum to modify the behavior of opcodes.
-They are composed of a function, which has access to the jump table to apply specific changes to operations behavior, and a name.
+They are composed of a function, which has access to the jump table to apply specific changes to operation behavior, and a name.

 In the context of Ethereum, these protocol changes are named Ethereum Improvement Proposals (EIPs) and are identified by a unique ID.